DanAlvares/rock-paper-scissors/README.md

     $ yarn test

 I have set up a pre-commit hook to run the tests.
 I believe this is only feasible because the tests average less that 10 seconds.
-Any more that than that and they should be run in a CI pipeline, in my opinion.
+Any more  than that and they should be run in a CI pipeline, in my opinion.
 **+-60% coverage**

 ## Running the e2e tests